HMS Northumberland (F238)

-HMS Northumberland is a Type 23 frigate of the Royal Navy.
-She is named after the Duke of Northumberland.
-She is the eighth RN ship to bear the name since the first 70-gun ship of the line in 1679, and the ninth in the class of Type 23 frigates.
-She is based at Devonport and is part of the Devonport Flotilla.
+HMS Northumberland was a Type 23 frigate of the Royal Navy.
+She was named after the Duke of Northumberland.
+She was the eighth Royal Navy ship to bear the name since the first 70-gun ship of the line in 1679, and the ninth in the class of Type 23 frigates.
+She was based at Devonport and was part of the Devonport Flotilla.

+On 20 November 2024 Secretary of State for Defence, John Healey, announced the ship would be decommissioned stating the ship's condition was "uneconomical to repair."

 Service history

 Construction

 Northumberland is one of four Type 23 frigates built by Swan Hunter on the Tyne at Wallsend.
 She was launched by her sponsor Lady Kerr, wife of Admiral Sir John Kerr, the former Commander-in-Chief Naval Home Command, in April 1992 and was accepted into Royal Naval Service in May 1994.

 1994–2000

 After sea trials and going through F.O.S.T.
 Northumberland was deployed to the Falklands.
 During her passage, Northumberland had to divert into rough weather to effect the rescue of a fishing trawler; during the diversion the ship allegedly struck a whale; although the damage was actually caused by the vessel "slamming" in high seas at speed whilst proceeding to the rescue.
 At Tenerife, after dropping off the rescued fishermen, the bow dome began to leak; this continued during her resumed voyage to the Falkland Islands.
 Northumberland took up station at South Georgia undertaking fishery protection duties; when this was complete a dry dock was found in Rio de Janeiro that was suitable to carry out a bow dome change.
 Once better weather arrived she sailed to Brazil to be put into dry dock.
 She was escorted in by two ex-Royal Navy Type 22 frigates.
 Once in the dry dock, repairs took three weeks at a cost of £3 million.

 Deploying to the Caribbean in 1999 for counter narcotics and disaster relief duties, Northumberland seized over two tonnes of cocaine (with a street-value of £135 million), in cooperation with a United States Coast Guard law enforcement detachment.